lindseypgill/servicemanager-config/servicemanager-config/customize/intelligent-capture-designer.md

 ## Before You Begin
 * Be familar with using [Configuration](/esp-config/getting-started/using-configuration)
 * Understand how [Intelligent Capture is used](/servicemanager-config/customize/service-manager-capture)
-* Requires either the Admin Role or Progressive Capture Role to access the designer in Configuration
+* Users require either the Admin Role or Progressive Capture Manager role to access the designer in Configuration

 ## Nodes
 When building a capture workflow there are a few different nodes that are available to use when considering your design.